 It is essential that you know what procedures to follow if you are worried that a child is being abused.
 You need to be able to implement the latest guidance from Section 3 of the EYFS, which includes identifying signs of possible abuse and responding appropriately.

 One-day Saturday training courses are regularly available from Fig Childcare Training making this essential course accessible to childminders.
 The trainer is NSPCC and WRAP (Workshop to Raise Awareness of Prevent) trained.
-The next available course from Fig Childcare Training will take place on Saturday 24th February 2018 10am - 2pm.
+The next available course from Fig Childcare Training will take place on Saturday TBA March 2018 10am - 2pm.
 Please visit their website for further details.

 Self Evaluation Forms (SEF)